diaviloai/Onedebrid/currentsprint.md

   build cache); `gradle-wrapper.jar` handled via `gradle/actions/setup-gradle@v3`.
-- **Verify pushed file contents directly, don't infer from build status** — re-pull and diff against GitHub before treating any edit as landed, especially before starting a dependent task in the same file.
+- **Verify pushed file contents directly, don't infer from build status** — re-pull and diff against GitHub before treating any edit as landed.
-- **NEW (Session 22): a use case/coordinator/repository chain returning a singular type where the domain clearly implies a collection (e.g. search results) is worth checking explicitly before building a screen against it** — this was a real pre-existing bug, not a hypothetical one, and would have forced a screen rewrite if caught after the fact instead of before.
+- **A use case/coordinator/repository chain returning a singular type where the domain clearly implies a collection is worth checking explicitly before building a screen against it** (Session 22 SearchResult example).

 ## Next Steps, In Order